vitessio/website/content/en/docs/14.0/user-guides/schema-changes/declarative-migrations.md

 Declarative DDLs are [revertible](../revertible-migrations/).
 Note:

-- A declarative migration which ends up being an `ALTER` is only revertible if executed with `online` strategy.
+- A declarative migration which ends up being an `ALTER` is only revertible if executed with `vitess` strategy.
 - A declarative migration which ends up being a noop (and implicitly successful), implies a noop revert.